 Data observability refers to an organization’s ability to fully understand the health of the data in their system, and supplements data discovery by ensuring that the data you’re surfacing is trustworthy at all stages of its life cycle.
 Like its DevOps counterpart, data observability uses automated monitoring, alerting, and triaging to identify and evaluate data quality and discoverability issues, leading to healthier pipelines, more productive teams, and happier customers.
 Some of the best solutions will also offer the ability to create custom rules and circuit breakers.

-Data observability is broken down into its own five pillars: freshness, distribution, volume, schema, and lineage.
+Data observability is broken down into its own five pillars: data freshness, distribution, volume, schema, and data lineage.
 Together, these components provide valuable insight into the quality and reliability of your data.

 Freshness: Freshness seeks to understand how up-to-date your data tables are, as well as the cadence at which your tables are updated.
 Freshness is particularly important when it comes to decision making; after all, stale data is basically synonymous with wasted time and money.